MithrilJS/mithril.js/docs/components.md

 // <div>Hello</div>
 ```

 Be aware that when using ES5 functions, the value of `this` in nested anonymous functions is not the component instance.
-There are two recommended ways to get around this Javascript limitation, use ES6 arrow functions, if ES6 is not available, use `vnode.state`.
+There are two recommended ways to get around this Javascript limitation, use ES6 arrow functions, or if ES6 is not available, use `vnode.state`.

 ---